Lingually Displaced Mandibular Canines & Hard Palate Trauma

-In a few selected cases - usually very mild lingual displacement - we can consider placing crown extensions on the lower canines to help guide them into a more natural position.
+In a few selected cases - usually only very mild lingual displacement - we can consider placing crown extensions on the lower canines to help guide them into a more natural position.
 It carries some uncertainly and will not be suited or work in all cases.
-The images below courtesy of Dr Shope, Veterinary Dental Services, Massachusetts.
+The images below show crown extensions on a young Springer Spaniel.

 Please note that the use of a rubber ball to assist tipping of the deciduous lower canines buccally is not appropriate at this age and will not work - see below.

 If the permanent teeth are lingually displaced the pup is usually older than 24 weeks.
 The trauma caused by the teeth on the soft tissues can be considerable with pain as a consequence.

 There are many misconceptions about ball therapy.
 Please read the following carefully.